ripenos/ripenos.github.io/CONTRIBUTING.md

 # How should I contribute to RGOS?
-This is a totally free project that accepts contributions via pull requests on GitHub.
+This is an open-sourced project that accepts contributions via pull requests on GitHub.
 This document has the responsibility to align the contributions according to the standards established in it.
 If in doubt, [open an issue](https://github.com/ripenos/ripenos.github.io/issues/new).

 ## First steps
 1. Fork this repository.